 Residents have access to patients, families, and staff in a variety of clinical settings, leading to a specialty in ministry.
-Practicing ministry on assigned floors and doing independent study including reading research in pastoral care and related disciplines are the foci of three integration periods between units.
+Practicing ministry in assigned service lines and doing independent study including reading research in pastoral care and related disciplines are the foci of three integration periods between units.

 There is no tuition for CPE Residents.

-This intensive 10-week program is designed to help students integrate personal, interpersonal, and professional learning through at least 100 hours of structured group and individual education and at least 300 hours of clinical practice of ministry.
+This full-time intensive 11-week program is designed to help students integrate personal, interpersonal, and professional learning through at least 100 hours of structured group and individual education and at least 300 hours of clinical practice of ministry.

 Tuition for the program is $400 plus $25 application fee.